CISSEJACKA/PHASE--1-PROJECT/README.md

 Clone the repository to local machine: git clone git@github.com:CISSEJACKA/PHASE--1-PROJECT.git Navigate to the project directory
 Open Food Facts API
-Install any dependencies required to make API requests: npm install Open index.html in your web browser to use the application.
+Install any dependencies required to make API requests: http-server Open index.html in your web browser to use the application.

 Usage: